PrusWielki/ccg-logistic-regression/README.md

 1. Place here resulting graphics of comparison and performance.
 2. Add high-level overview of the algorithm
 3. Add description of the datasets used
-4. Add information about reproducibility, general clean code pricnicples used, and docstring documentation
-5. Add information about directory structure